Before you choose a braid style, you will want to know more about it. And I believe you are here because you picked Cornrows.

 It is familiar with ladies that are just trying the style for the very first time.

-Cornrows just like other styles, leave some areas of your scalp exposed and if your scalp is not familiar with such exposure.– it can turn out to be itching.
+Like other styles, cornrow braid hairstyles leave some areas of your scalp exposed, and if your scalp is not familiar with such exposure.– it can turn out to be itching.

 But it will adapt after some time if only this is the cause.

-Build-up from hair product and sebum can contribute to itchy braids.
+Build-up from hair products and sebum can contribute to itchy braids.

 If you haven’t washed your hair for a while and noticed that your scalp is itchy.